 4. Pure henna, which comes from a plant, gives a reddish tint to hair.
 Make sure that you are buying pure henna, as some newer forms, sometimes known as “black henna”, add PPDA to the henna.
 Pure henna, however, will be fine.

 Some companies sell hair dyes that contain henna in combination with indigo [also from a plant], and this combination can produce more of a black color.
 One example of a company that sells henna with indigo would be Light Mountain Naturals.

-Can I use hair dyes such as Madison Reed that contain TDS instead of PPDA?
-What is TDS?
+If I'm allergic to PPD, can I use hair dyes such as Madison Reed that contain TDS instead of PPD?

 Para-toulene-diamine sulfate (TDS) is a different hair dye ingredient.
 On labels, it will usually be listed as toluene-2,5-diamine sulfate.
 Keep reading for more information about this particular hair dye chemical.

 The answer to this question is a big MAYBE.
 Unfortunately, some people who are allergic to PPDA will also be allergic to TDS.

 Patch testing is recommended before using any product that contains TDS

 Why is patch testing recommended first?
 Although we have little data, it is currently estimated that about half of persons allergic to PPDA will also have allergic reactions to TDS.

 If you were patch tested to TDS, and were negative on testing, then you may be able to use several products that are sold at drugstores or are applied in salons.